piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/keepass-plugin-installation-rds.md

 ## Requirements

-The installation of {{ en.RDM }} follow the [Terminal Services / Remote Desktop Services](/rdm/windows/installation/client/terminal-services/) help topic.
+The installation of {{ en.RDM }} follows [Terminal Services / Remote Desktop Services](/rdm/windows/installation/client/terminal-services/).

 Make sure that the installation of KeePass was successful and is not on a network drive.